codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 > A container is something that contains something.
 > \_\_A simple and happy mind

-So... everything in an HTML document is container.
+So... everything in an HTML document is a container.
 `<p></p>` may contains other elements like links and images.
 `<a></a>` can do the same thing.